October 2023

 Find out more »Member Meet Up: Wednesday Afternoon Mahjong

-Wednesday Afternoon Mahjong Hosts: Randy Savarese and Iloo Gruder Wednesdays, starting October 20 from 1:00 - 4:00 pm Make new friends!
-Join us on Wednesdays from 1-3pm to play Mah jongg.
-All levels welcome.
+Wednesday Afternoon Mahjong Hosts: Randy Savarese and Iloo Gruder Tuesdays, from 1:00 - 3:00 pm Make new friends!
+Join us on Wednesdays from 1-3 pm to play Mah jongg.
+All levels are welcome.
 If you would like to watch and learn, just let the organizer know you will be watching.
 Space is limited.
 No fee, but please RSVP below for planning purposes.

-Welcome Shabbat with this inspirational service open to all in the Glickman-Galinson Sanctuary.
+Welcome Shabbat with this inspirational service open to all in the Glickman-Galinson Sanctuary (YouTube).

 Find out more »Shabbat Morning Torah Study